winitzki/scall/tutorial/programming_dhall.md

 ```

 A data structure of type `F a Natural` will typically store some values of type `a` and some values of type `Natural`.
-The function `sizeF` should count the number of data items (of type `a`) stored in a value of type `F a Natural`.
+The function call `sizeF q` should count the number of data items (of type `a`) stored in a value `q : F a Natural`.
-The values of type `Natural` stored inside `F` represent the sizes of recursively nested data structures of type `C a`.
+The values of type `Natural` stored inside `q` represent the  sizes of recursively nested data structures of type `C a`.
-The sizes of those nested data structures have been already computed at the time when the function `sizeF` is being called.
+The sizes of those nested data structures have been already computed by previous calls to `sizeF`.
-(This is how the Church encoding implements working with recursive structures.)
+This is how Church encoding implements working with recursive structures.

-So, for a given value `fa : f a Natural`, the result of `sizeF fa` needs to be equal to the number of values of type `a` stored in `fa` plus the sum of all natural numbers stored in `fa`.
+So, for a given value `q : f a Natural`, the result of `sizeF q` needs to be equal to the number of values of type `a` stored in `q` plus the sum of all natural numbers stored in `q`.
 It is clear that the function `sizeF` will need to be different for each pattern functor `F`.

 For example, non-empty lists (`NEL`) are described by the pattern functor `F` such that `F a r = < One : a | Cons : { head : a, tail : r } >`.